PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/AndroidSDK Setup.md

 ```

 *3.*  Finally, in regards to set up add the following to your AndroidManifest.xml:

 ```
     <uses-permission android:name="android.permission.INTERNET"/>
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>
 ```
 That will ensure that the API is ready to be used.

-Now to initialise the GS module and connect our frontend to our backend!
+Now, to initialise the GS module and connect our frontend to our backend!
 In any of your activity's Java code OnCreate function place the following:

 ```

 GSAndroidPlatform.initialise(this, "YOUR KEY", "YOUR SECRET", false, true);

 ```

-Now you need an API key and secret, which you given when you create a game on our platform, click [here](/Getting Started/Creating a Game/README.md) for a quick guide to show you how.
+Now, you'll need an API key and secret, which you're given when you create a game on our platform, click [here](/Getting Started/Creating a Game/README.md) for a quick guide to show you how.
 Once that's done, now you need to start the connection.

-To do that place this code in the activity's
+To do this, place this code in the activity's

 ```
 @Override